Countly/countly-server/plugins/times-of-day/README.md

 ## Installation

-1. Navigate to the directory where the Cognito plugin is located.
+1. Navigate to the directory where the times-of-day plugin is located.
 This could be a relative or absolute path depending on your environment setup:

     ```bash
     cd /path/to/your/project/times-of-day